 On completion of Preliminary and the approval of the documentation, providers will be able to describe themselves in marketing material as having completed the Preliminary training.
 They will also be listed on the OET Preparation Provider webpage.

-Detailed feedback from OET experts will be provided to explain what improvements are necessary to make your answers to Lesson 3 or your lesson materials for Lesson 5 an acceptable standard.
+Feedback from OET experts will be provided to explain where an assignment does not meet our requirements and then there will be an opportunity for resubmission.
 OET will not make the required changes for you or tell you exactly what you need to change as reflecting on problems and rectifying them is an import part of the assessment process.

-If you have questions about the feedback you receive, you can email the Education team to seek clarification before you resubmit your lesson materials.
+If you have questions about the feedback you receive, you can email the Education team to seek clarification before you resubmit your assignment.

-Until the OET experts are satisfied that your answers or materials meet the required standard they will continue to be returned for improvement as it’s critical to the validity of PPP that they are high quality.
+If you are unable to meet the required standard in your initial assignment submission or resubmission, you will not be able to complete the Preliminary or Premium process as it’s critical to the validity of PPP that they are high quality.

-- All teachers involved in the course to be registered for PPP, have uploaded a valid TESOL qualification and completed all sections of Preliminary [Lessons 1-3]
+- All teachers involved in OET at the language school or private business to be registered for PPP, have uploaded a valid TESOL qualification and achieved the digital Knowledge badge (available on completion of lessons 1-3) prior to submission of the EoI.

-Once your institution has been awarded Premium Provider status, you will have access to other resources including:
+Once your language school or private business has been awarded Premium Provider status, you will have access to other resources including:

 - Use of the Premium Provider logo on your website.

-- Listing on the OET Premium Providers website page
+- Prominent listing on the OET Premium Providers website page

 - Access to the OET Promotional Toolkit which contains marketing materials